wesleycamargo/azure-docs.pt-br/articles/automation/automation-integration-modules.md

 <properties
-   pageTitle="Criar um Módulo de Integração da Automação do Azure | Microsoft Azure" description="Tutorial que explica a criação, os testes e o uso de exemplo dos módulos de integração na Automação do Azure." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Create an Azure Automation Integration Module | Microsoft Azure" description="Tutorial that walks you through the creation, testing, and example use of  integration modules in Azure Automation." services="automation" documentationCenter="" authors="mgoedtel"